 Yams have a glycemic index of 54 which is significantly lower than that of potatoes that have a glycemic index of 80.
 Hence, Yams are better suited for weight watchers and good replacement of potatoes.
 They do not shoot up the insulin levels.
 They are the right choice for long-lasting, sustained energy without spiking blood sugar.
 Vitamin C content is higher in Yams than sweet potatoes but not nearly as much as Vitamin A.

 5. Brown Rice

 Brown rice is another excellent clean carbohydrate for mass building and weight management.
-Whether you’re shredding down or looking to grow size, brown rice acts as a great source of complex carbohydrates and sustains a low insulin release for longer-lasting energy.
+Whether you’re shredding down or looking to grow the size, brown rice acts as a great source of complex carbohydrates and sustains a low insulin release for longer-lasting energy.

 Yes, you heard it right!
-Pasta is a great source of complex carbohydrate too.
-It takes longer to get digested which means there is a longer release of energy into the blood-stream and less stored fat.
+Pasta is a great source of complex carbohydrates too.
+It takes longer to get digested which means there is a longer release of energy into the bloodstream and less stored fat.
 This helps us remain active for longer hours.
 Pasta, mixed with a good amount of meat and veggies makes a wholesome meal, including protein, carbohydrates and calories.
 So, eat your pasta, right away!

 So, if you want to optimize your diet for muscle gain and fat loss, it’s imperative to be acquainted with how to integrate carbohydrates into your diet.
 There’s no math to it, you just have to eat right and work hard in the right direction.
 Always remember the role of carbohydrates in your diet and eat right, you will be surprised with the amount of energy you feel.
 Do let us know in the comment section if this article was helpful in any way to you.
 We would love to hear your feedback.